 This M.A.
-Counseling program consists of 90 quarter-units as well as mandatory fieldwork, workshops and intensives.
-The curriculum is progressive and designed to prepare students for fieldwork culminating in a capstone project.
+Counseling program consists of 93 quarter-units as well as mandatory fieldwork, workshops and intensives.
+The curriculum is progressive in its scope and sequence and designed to prepare students for fieldwork culminating in a capstone project.

 Course sequences vary somewhat depending on when students start their practicum fieldwork.
 The duration of the program depends on whether the student is enrolled in the on-campus or online program.
-Students enrolled in the on-campus blended program complete the curriculum in 9 quarters (10 quarters for Winter start), and students enrolled in the online program complete the program in 11 quarters (12 quarters summer start).
+Students enrolled in the on-campus blended program complete the curriculum in 9 quarters.
+Students enrolled in the Distance Learning-Virtual Remote Online Classroom program complete the program in 11 quarters.